Bid to strip Confederate link from Arkansas flag fails again

 The other two blue stars on Arkansas' flag represent France and Spain.
 The fourth star representing the Confederacy was added in 1923 and a year later it was placed above the state's name on the flag.
 Blake has said that change came at the height of the Ku Klux Klan's rise in Arkansas and other Southern states, and can be viewed as a symbol of white supremacy.

-Opponents called the proposal an effort to erase the state's Confederate history and questioned why the Native American nations should be commemorated on the flag.
+Opponents testifying before the committee called the proposal an effort to erase the state's Confederate history and questioned why the Native American nations should be commemorated on the flag.
 One opponent, Robert Freeman of Hot Springs, said the Native American tribes that would be commemorated were "vicious, murdering savages."

 "Is there even one among this committee who wishes to commemorate a star on our state flag to a people who contributed actually nothing to our civil service, nor our court system, nor the formation of the state's counties and law enforcement agencies, nor the educational systems, either in Little Rock or the county seats?"
-Freeman said.
+Freeman, 82, who said he is a historian for the Sons of Confederate Veterans, told the panel.

 The committee's only four Democrats and one Republican voted for the bill, while all the votes against the measure came from Republicans.